-Many outdoor activities are weather-dependent and to make travel planning extra fun, some parts of Honduras remain dry while the rest of the country gets lashed by tropical deluges.
+Many outdoor activities are weather-dependent and, just to add a little spice to your travel planning, some parts of Honduras remain dry while the rest of the country gets lashed by tropical deluges.

-Whenever you visit, be prepared both for sun and rain, and pack a sweater for the cooler highlands.
+Whenever you visit, be prepared both for sun and rain and pack a sweater for the cooler highlands.
 Here’s our guide to the best time to visit Honduras.

 January to June is the best time to visit for outdoor adventure

-Sunny, warm days and brisk nights draw visitors to Honduras to explore the Mayan ruins of Copán, hike in the mountains around Lago de Yojoa, and soak up the atmosphere in the quirky coastal town of Trujillo.
+Sunny, warm days and brisk nights draw visitors to Honduras to explore the Maya ruins of Copán, hike in the mountains around Lago de Yojoa, and soak up the atmosphere in the quirky coastal town of Trujillo.
 This is Honduras’ busiest season and hotel prices spike around New Year and during Easter.

 July to September is best for whale shark spotting